-John Newall

-Director (Independent)

-Nanoose Bay

-Director Since: 2019 | Previous Director: 1996 - 2018 | Term: 2019 - 2021 based credit union on Vancouver Island.
+Director (Independent) Nanoose Bay Director Since: 2019 | Previous Director: 1996 - 2018 | Term: 2019 - 2022 largest community-based credit union on Vancouver Island.

 John was first elected to the board of Parksville and District Credit Union in 1996.
 At that time they were one of many small, community-based Credit Unions in the province.
-Since then John has helped to steer our Credit Union through several mergers so that today, Coastal Community has become the largest community-
+Since then John has helped to steer our Credit Union through several mergers so that today, Coastal Community has become the

 As a Director, John has served on every committee of the Board throughout the years.
 He has also served as Chair of the Board for ten of his 18 years.
 Through ongoing education and seminars he continues to build on his experience in order to stay informed of the relevant issues facing credit unions today.
+He has completed the ICD-Directors Education Program this year and will be completing the program for his designation.